amplitude/amplitude-dev-center/docs/data/sdks/flutter/migration.md

 ## Instrumentation

 Flutter SDK 4.0 offers an API to instrument events.
-To migrate to the Flutter SDK 4.0, you need to update a few calls.
+To migrate to Flutter SDK 4.0, you need to update a few calls.
 The following sections detail which calls have changed.

 ### Initialization

-Like all other calls, `instance()` has been removed.
-Configuration is handled differently.
-The Flutter SDK 4.0 use the Configuration object to set the configuration.
-See [Configuration](#configuration).
+Like all other calls, `instance()` is removed.
+Flutter SDK 4.0 uses the Configuration object to set the configuration.
+See [Configuration](#configuration) for more information.

 ```diff
 - import 'package:amplitude_flutter/amplitude.dart';